kevinpt/opbasm/_sources/rst/library.txt

   Zero flag is indeterminate.
 Use normal :ref:`inst-compare` instruction for == and !=

-  .. note:: This calls the setcy() macro and depends on the tempreg
+  .. note:: This calls the :pb:macro:`setcy` macro and depends on the tempreg

   .. rubric:: Example: